Partial-Transformations/cake-metrics/README.md

 - Can we obfascate data sets using honey pots?

 # APPROACH
-We will begin by collecting various existing data sets from known security breeches.
+We will begin by collecting various existing data sets from known security breaches.
 We will process these data sets through a combination of OpenAI API and statics tooling to produce an array of distrubtions that represent the traits that make up realistic looking data sets.
 From here, we will ingest these transformed data sets and produce Honey Pot data sets for placement within an defenders infrastrcutre.

 ## DIAGRAM

 ![alt text](approach.png)

-## NON BREECH DATA
+## NON BREaCH DATA
-Using breech data, even if left in a public place like Pastbin, is still a huge risk and could be considered unethical by many.
+Using breach data, even if left in a public place like Pastbin, is still a huge risk and could be considered unethical by many.
 A longer but purely AI based approach could be to isolate the traits as individual efforts and create data sets for each- Working with OpenAI, each trait could be developed to a point that when combined into a final data set, looks like a realistic database.

 ## DIAGRAM